pbchase/gnvpb/_venues/northside.md

 ---
 <!--more-->

 The courts at Northside Park are closed as of 10/11/2019 for construction.
-They are expected to re-open in May 2020 with _4_ dedicated Pickleball courts.
+When finished, the project will add 4 dedicated pickleball courts.
+Originally planned to reopen in May, 2020, construction is delayed and the open date is more likely to be August 2020.